Orange County Rescue Mission

 The Orange County Rescue Mission (OCRM) is a faith-based, 501(c)(3) nonprofit focused on reducing homelessness.
 Headquartered in Tustin, California, OCRM operates multiple programs on nine campuses throughout Orange County to help people move from homelessness to self-sufficiency.
-OCRM supports homeless men, women, and families with housing, food, clothing, job training, medical care, dental care, psychological counseling, and spiritual support.
+OCRM supports homeless men, women, and families with housing, food, clothing, job training, medical care, dental care, tattoo removal, psychological counseling, and spiritual support.
 Many OCRM programs are tailored for veterans, families, youth, victims of domestic violence, and victims of sex trafficking.
 OCRM residents are referred to as "students" as they progress through a structured, milestone-based curriculum.
 All programs and services are free to OCRM students.

 During its 60-years of existence, OCRM has assisted thousands of students with 85% remaining self-sufficient (stably housed, employed, and sober) after completing the roughly two-year program.